shariq1989/cookbook/content/recipe/Easy Qeema.md

 #### DIRECTIONS

-1. Heat ghee over medium heat in two large, heavy-bottomed skillets.
+1. Heat ghee over medium heat in two separate heavy-bottomed pans.
 2. In the first pan, add the diced potatoes.
-Cook, stirring occasionally, until they become golden brown, about 15 minutes.
-Set aside.
+Cook, stirring occasionally until they become golden brown, about 15 minutes.
+Set them aside.
-3. In the other pan, fry the onions, garlic, ginger, and chili until onions become translucent and soften for about 5 minutes.
+3. In the other pan, fry the onions, garlic, ginger, and chilis until the onions become translucent and soften, about 5 minutes.
 4. Add the Qeema Masala, stir to coat, and continue cooking for another minute.
-5. Next add the ground beef, breaking it up with a meat chopper until it becomes finely minced.
-Cook until the beef is fulled browned, about 8 minutes.
+5. Next, add the ground beef, breaking it up with a meat chopper until it becomes finely minced.
+Cook until beef is brown, about 8 minutes.
 6. Add the tomatoes and turn up the heat until the mixture bubbles.
-Reduce the heat and simmer for 10 minutes.
+Reduce the heat and simmer for another 10 minutes.
-7. Stir in the reserved potatoes, 1/2 cup cilantro and salt, to taste.
+7. Stir in the reserved potatoes, 1/2 cup cilantro, and salt, to taste.
 8. Garnish with ginger and serrano chili slices and serve with long-grain basmati rice or naan.

 #### ABOUT THE MEAL